bottler/iisignature/README.rst

     pip install iisignature

 For the moment, don't install this package if you don't have numpy > 1.7 installed, or if you can't compile C++ extensions.
-Log signature calculations (except the slow version) are designed for x86-64 and have only been tested on Linux.
-They will probably crash on other platforms.
+The on-the-fly compiled versions of the log signature calculations are for Windows (32 and 64 bit) and 64 bit linux.

 Authors
 -------